TheShonuff/My-Eleventy-Blog/content/who/index.md

 ![image](https://thedudeway.com/blog-images/desktop.jpg)

-After spending sometime time dialing in my configuration files, the terminal emulator, my development environment and extensions I had that that feeling again.
+After spending sometime time installing the distribution and dialing in my configuration files, the terminal emulator and my development environment.
+I had that that feeling again.

 ![The Dude in car](https://www.thedudeway.com/blog-images/the-big-lebowski-the-dude.gif)